WellAndGood/HoriseonAccessibility/README.md

-# Horiseon - Accessibility Project
+# Horiseon - In the Pursuit of Web Accessibility

 The following is a webpage of HoriSEOn, subjected to a variety of accessibility measures, such as: